-Council's detailed assessment report had raised concerns with the overall building height of 26.8m reflected within the applicant's reference scheme, which was considered excessive for a six-storey building envisaged under the CPPS for the site and would result in a greater level of impact (overshadowing, visual) than necessary.
+Council's detailed assessment report had raised concerns with the overall building height of 26.8m reflected within the applicant's reference scheme, which was considered excessive for a six-storey building as envisaged under the CPPS for the site and would result in a greater level of impact (overshadowing, visual) than necessary.
 In particular, a significant portion of the upper level exceeded the requested 21m maximum building height control, and the height and design of the proposed lift overrun/roof plant was considered excessive.

-The applicant's revised building envelope, as shown in Figure 6 below, indicates a reduced overall building height of 24.7m inclusive rooftop structures/facilities, with a predominant height of 21.9m for six storeys which complies with the height recommendations of the NSLPP.
-The reduction in the overall building height has been derived by stepping the built form to follow the sloping topography of the site, reducing the floor-to-floor height of the ground level and reducing the height of rooftop facilities.
+The applicant presented a revised building envelope in response to the NSLPP recommendation, as shown in Figure 6 below, which indicates a reduced overall building height of 24.7m inclusive of rooftop structures/facilities, with a predominant height of 21.9m for six storeys, which complies with the height recommendations of the NSLPP.
+The reduction in the overall building height has been derived by stepping the built form to follow the sloping topography of the site, reducing the floor-to-floor height of the ground level, and reducing the height of rooftop facilities, which is supported.